-These Restated Articles of Incorporation were duly adopted on the 1013 day of 2000, in accordance with the provisions of Section 642 of the Act.
-These Restated Articles of Incorporation restate, integrate and do father smend the provisions of the Articles of Incorporation and were duly adopted by the directors.
-The necessary number of votes were cost in favor of these Restated Articles of Incorporation.
+These Articles of Incorporation are were duly adopted on April 2, 2007, in accordance with the provisions of Section 642 of the Act, and shall become effective upon filing.
+The necessary number of votes were cast in favor of these Articles of Incorporation.